Towards Ontology-driven development with derived data, process, object, and message models.

 The FIBO is a highly modular ontology.
 The 2018Q4 Production Specification download has 194 ontology files in a multi-level directory structure.
 Similarly, ontology Prefix and Namespace reflect the module structure.

 The FIB-DM transformation converts FIBO modules into PD packages.
-Whereby the package name is the name of the ontology and the package code is the prefix.
+The package name is the name of the ontology, and the package code is the Prefix.

-The Packages contains PD links to model objects that transformed from the sibling ontology module.
+The packages contain PD links to model objects transformed from the sibling ontology module.
 In other words, the package includes all and only those objects that have the Prefix of the Package code.

 Besides, every package has the main diagram showing all package objects.
-Note: We list Inheritances in the package of the supertype entity, but we don’t depict dangling inheritance symbols in the diagrams.
+Note: We list Inheritance in the package of the supertype entity, but we don’t depict dangling inheritance symbols in the diagrams.

-Extended attributes of the package an abstract, license, label, change notes, copyright, dependencies, ontology file, resource name, and URI.
+The package’s extended attributes are abstract, license, label, change notes, copyright, dependencies, ontology file, resource name, and URI.

 Note: Other modeling tools import PD packages (e.g., ERWin converts them into Subject Areas).